-There’s no denying that video content is becoming increasingly popular as a marketing tool.
+There’s no denying that video is a popular marketing tool.
 It’s now easier than ever before to create and share videos.
 As a result, more and more businesses are being persuaded to ‘do video’.
 You only have to scroll through Facebook or LinkedIn for a couple of minutes to find dozens of promotional videos and vlogs.
 Some are brilliant, some are terrible and most are somewhere in between.

-At Make Your Copy Count, we think the answer is no. We might be a little bit biased since written content is what we do best, but here’s why we think you should keep on blogging.
+I think the answer is no. I might be a little bit biased since written content is what I do best, but here’s why I think you should keep on blogging.

 Reasons to stick with written content